kristianwiklund/a64/README.txt

 Don't use this for anything.
 I'm serious.

 Macro assembler for C64 - capable of assembling a lot of the common formats.
-Which, I don't remember, the code was written 13 years ago...
+Which formats, I don't remember, the code was written 2005-2006-ish.

 Requires bison, flex, ...